Travel in Austria

 The Spanish Riding School holds a variety of wonderful performances, the result of 400 years of experience and tradition of classical riding.
 From a young age, the horses undergo rigorous training to prepare them for the shows, which require delicate movements and exemplary precision in time with the music.
 The riders themselves also undergo intensive training and are carefully selected after strict auditions.

 In the first 3 years, the riders train on trained horses without a saddle or reins to acquire the necessary stability, learn to control the horse, and move with it in perfect coordination.
-Afterward, they are allowed to control the horse and perform the classical riding movements (called “high school movements”) with it, under the close supervision of an experienced rider.
+Afterward, the riders control the horse themselves and perform the classical riding movements (called ‘high school movements’) under the close supervision of an experienced trainer.
 Only after completing this training can the riders receive a young horse and train it for the performances.
 The training process takes between four and six years.
 The many years of training make the rider and horse one body, and the combination of the horse’s and rider’s movements with the music is masterful.

 The Horse Shows at the Riding School